inkdropapp/docs/src/app/reference/import-kindle-highlights/page.md

 ## How to import Kindle highlights

-First, open your Kindle highlights page in your browser.
+Open your Kindle highlights page in your browser.
-Please log in if you haven't already.
+If you’re not logged in, please sign in to your Amazon account.

-The following Amazon regions are supported:
+{% callout type="note" title="Supported Amazon Regions" %}

 | Region                    | URL                                  |
 | ------------------------- | ------------------------------------ |